chilikasha/tinytools/README.md

 A collection of useful, simple, single purpose apps and tools for everyday problems and tasks.

-If you have any questions or suggestions please open an issue or [send me an email](mailto:tropinqa@gmail.com).\
+If you have any questions or suggestions please open an issue.\
 Periodic URLs scans are made using [Markup Link Checker](https://github.com/becheran/mlc) to avoid broken links and dead projects.

 ## Table of contents